-Chapter 5 (Suitability and appropriateness) states that an Authorised Firm that is Advising on Investments or Managing Investments for a Client must assess whether the Financial Product or Financial Service being offered is "suitable" for that Client.
+Chapter 5 (Conduct of Investment Business) states that an Authorised Firm that is Advising on Investments or Managing Investments for a Client must assess whether the Financial Product or Financial Service being offered is "suitable" for that Client.
 If the Authorised Firm is Dealing in

 Investments or receiving and transmitting orders for a Client, the Authorised Person must assess whether the Financial Product or Financial Service is "appropriate" for the Client.
 The respective nature of assessments of suitability or appropriateness are described in detail in COB 5.
+It also contains additional detailed disclosure requirements in respect of Life Policies and Family Takaful Policies.